XinFinOrg/XDCMonitor/tests/stress/README.md

 ├── run-test.sh            # Flexible test runner script
 ```

-- Each component has its own subfolder with both API and backend processing tests
+- Each component has its own subfolder with API stress tests
 - Shared utilities are centralized in the `utils` directory
-- Backend tests now use true Direct Module Testing by directly importing the actual modules
-- Metrics tests in dedicated `metrics` directory
+- Tests focus on API performance and reliability under load
 - Results are organized in a hierarchical directory structure

 ---

 ### Testing Modes

-The framework supports three different modes of operation:
+The framework supports two different modes of operation:

 #### 1. Live API Mode